TYPO3-extensions/gridelements/Documentation/Chapters/Installation/Index.rst

   <Flexform>` chapter to find out how to do that.

 Now save the record and create some more layouts if you like.
+If you want to use file based configuration for your CE backend layouts instead you can still use the wizard to generate the necessary configuration.

 Create new Grid Elements